troyc/tokens/README.md

    5151  .
 ```

-`-a` / `--all` adds a Rust-aware split into code, comments, and tests:
+`-a` / `--all` adds a Rust-aware split into code/other, comments, and tests:

 ```
 total   code  comments  tests  path